 - determine the degree of equivalence of the DMC's safeguard legal framework to ADB’s safeguard requirements;

 - ensure that the developing member country demonstrates that it has an acceptable CSS implementation track record and capacity.

 The assessments can be conducted for selected safeguard areas, different sectors, and at different administrative levels (national, subnational, sectoral, or agency-wide) and must be undertaken together with in-country consultation and appropriate disclosure.
 Any gaps in equivalence and acceptability are filled by developing a mutually agreed action plan that brings country safeguards in line with ADB standards throughout the life of the project.

-The use of country safeguards systems is approved by ADB’s Board of Directors.
+The use of CSS is approved by ADB’s Board of Directors.
 If ADB agrees to the application of country safeguards systems, it will continue to monitor the implementation of the action plan that brings country safeguards in line with ADB standards throughout the life of the project.